There’s an old joke in sales about selling products at a loss but making it up on volume.

 This time the results flipped.
 68% went for option 1 and 32% for option 3.
 Total Revenue $8,012

-If you want to use decoy pricing to help guide clients towards buying your best products, think about offering different options or bundles that add an anchoring effect and highlight the value of product you really want to sell.
+If you want to use decoy pricing to help guide clients toward buying your best products, think about offering different options or bundles that add an anchoring effect and highlight the value of the product you really want to sell.

 And, if you ever want to streamline your range of products, think about the negative impact it might have on sales of the products you decide to keep.

-Digital sales platform, Gumroad ran a meta study to compare the conversion rates (the proportion of people who saw a product that bought it).
-They compared every item available in their marketplace in whole dollar prices with every item available at one cent less.
+Digital sales platform, Gumroad ran a meta-study to compare the conversion rates (the proportion of people who saw a product that bought it).
+They compared every item available in their marketplace at whole dollar prices with every item available at one cent less.

 Here’s what they found.

-The Gumroad example is clustered around the $1 – 6 range, covering information products in a particular marketplace, with its own culture and expectations.
+The Gumroad example is clustered around the $1 – $6 range, covering information products in a particular marketplace, with its own culture and expectations.
 Don’t just price your product at $4.99 because that’s what this data suggests.
-It’s probably a local maxima and you might make a lot more revenue at $9.99 or $19.99.
+It’s probably a local maximum and you might make a lot more revenue at $9.99 or $19.99.
 Only your data can determine that.